contextureai/contexture/internal/app/README.md

 # App Package

-This package provides the main application structure for the Contexture CLI, serving as the central orchestrator that initializes dependencies, configures the CLI framework, and manages the application lifecycle.
+This package provides the main application structure for the CLI.
+It serves as the composition root, initializing dependencies, configuring the CLI framework, and managing the application lifecycle.

-## Purpose

-The app package acts as the composition root for the entire application, bringing together all components through proper dependency injection.
-It provides a clean separation between application structure and command logic while ensuring consistent error handling and execution flow.

-## Key Features
+## Features

-- **Application Lifecycle Management**: Complete setup and teardown of application resources
+- **Application Lifecycle Management**: Handles the setup and teardown of application resources.
-- **Dependency Injection**: Centralized dependency creation and distribution to commands
+- **Dependency Injection**: Provides a central point for creating dependencies and distributing them to commands.
-- **CLI Framework Integration**: Configuration and setup of the urfave/cli framework
+- **CLI Framework Integration**: Configures and sets up the `urfave/cli` framework.
-- **Command Orchestration**: Registration and organization of all CLI commands and subcommands
+- **Command Orchestration**: Registers and organizes all CLI commands and subcommands.
-- **Error Handling**: Unified error display and exit code management
+- **Error Handling**: Implements unified error display and exit code management.
-- **Testable Actions**: Command action wrappers that enable comprehensive testing
+- **Testable Actions**: Wraps command actions to enable comprehensive testing.

-## Application Structure

-- **Main Application**: Core application instance with dependency management
-- **Command Actions**: Testable wrappers around command implementations
-- **CLI Builder**: Construction of the complete CLI application structure with commands, flags, and help
-- **Global Setup**: Configuration of logging, help templates, and global application state

 ### Application Architecture